-We talk to a lot of parents who want to protect their children from pornography online.
-But what should you do when your teenagers push back when you suggest some Internet accountability?
+We talk to a lot of parents who want to protect their children from pornography.
+But what should you do when your teenagers push back when you suggest accountability software?

 After surveying a number of Christian counselors, pastors, parents, and teens, I compiled a number of wise principles and action steps for parents to take.